Title

 Grand Seiko Elegance Watch with Autumn Red Dial

-Personal watches have a fascinating history, and automatic watches have been helping people keep time for years.
 The first wearable timepieces came on the scene as fashion accessories as early as 1510, but these early mechanical watches were not very accurate and were a hassle to keep time with.
 Mechanical watches continued to improve over the centuries, but the history of automatic watches started in the 1770s when Swiss watchmaker Abraham-Louis Perrelet invented a way for an automatic clock to be powered by the user’s body movement.

 Over the years, watchmakers have improved automatic watches, increasing their accuracy and adding style and function.
 These timepieces are classic accessories that are a staple of wardrobes around the world.

 It’s no secret that automatic watches are some of the most sought-after timepieces on the market.
-The combination of mechanical ingenuity and automated daily maintenance makes automatic watches attractive to many consumers.
+The combination of mechanical ingenuity and automated daily maintenance makes them attractive to many consumers.
+The right watch can be a functional fashion statement that catches the eye and makes any outfit feel put together.

 • Durability